Generic Name: mirabegron (mir-a-BEG-ron)

 - Tablet, Extended Release

-Mirabegron is used to treat the symptoms of an overactive bladder.
-It will help control incontinence (loss of bladder control), the need to urinate right away, and the need to urinate often.
+Mirabegron is used alone or together with other medicines (eg, solifenacin succinate) to treat the symptoms of an overactive bladder.
+It helps control incontinence (loss of bladder control), the need to urinate right away, and the need to urinate often.
 Mirabegron works on the muscles of the bladder to prevent them from causing incontinence.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For mirabegron, the following should be considered: